pratyushsingh97/Bigrams/ReadMe.md

 ```

 ## Additional Details
 1. `bigrams.py` utilizes the nltk library to score each bi/tri-gram created for each input text.
 The highest rated bi/tri-gram is returned.
-If no bi/tr-grams exist within the data, then the original text is returned.
+If no bi/tr-grams exist within the data, then the original text is returned.f
+2. `bigrams.py` lemmatizes the words in the input text, so similar phrases will lead to the same bigram.
+For example "I am eating pie" and "I eat pie" result in the same bigram "eat_pie".
-2. This function only works on `pandas.core.series.Series` objects right now.
+3. This function only works on `pandas.core.series.Series` objects right now.
 In most cases, this is equivalent to the column within your pandas DataFrame you wish to analyze (i.e. `dummy_data['input_text']`)